PanKhaiBing/PanKhaiBing/README.md

 **Python | Tableau | Machine Learning**

 FinTech fresh graduate from UCD who passionate about transforming raw data into meaningful insights which brings value to the company.
 Specialize in data cleaning, data manipulation, exploration and visualization.
-This portfolio highlights some of the projects I've worked on using Python, SQL, and various data tools.
+This portfolio highlights some of the projects I've worked on using Python and various data tools.

 ## 🛠 Skills
 - Python (Pandas, NumPy, Matplotlib, Seaborn)